Samsung Android Users:

 Please download and install the free Microsoft Outlook mail program before Sunday, August 26, when we will block the Android mail client to relieve a problem between this client and the Exchange 2010 server.

 See the instructions on this page to configure ECU email on your mobile device.

-Mobile phones and tablets configured to download email are also required to implement a passcode for the device.
-This requirement protects ECU information as well as your personal data.
-You can also remotely wipe the phone or tablet if it is lost or stolen through the mobile options in Piratemail.
+You can also remotely wipe the phone or tablet if it is lost or stolen through the Phone options in the Outlook Web App Piratemail.

-If you prefer not to set up the passcode, you can always check your email through a browser at Piratemail.
+If you prefer not to set up the passcode, check your email through a browser at Piratemail.

 Call the IT Help Desk - 252.328.9866 | 800.340.7081 or visit the Walk-in IT Help Desk - Austin 103 | Laupus Library 2502.

 These are general instructions only.
 If you are not successful connecting to email, please call the IT Help Desk or visit the Walk-in IT Help Desk.

 *During the setup process, you may see a message that states, "Server piratemail.ecu.edu must be able to remotely control some security features on your device.
 Continue?"
 The next screen discusses setting up the device administrator and the available options such as, erase all data, set password rules, monitor screen-unlock attempts, etc. Follow the screens to activate and then set up the passcode.

 Please note that YOU are the device administrator and able to remotely wipe the phone (and other options) through your piratemail.ecu.edu account if your phone is lost or stolen.